APA style direct quotes and block quotes

 Including page numbers

 When using a direct quote, always provide the author, year, and page number of the source for both parenthetical and narrative citations.
+There is a specific way to format page numbers in APA citations.
 When the quote is from a single page simply use “p.”
 But when there are multiple pages being referenced, use the abbreviation “pp.” and an en dash to indicate the page range (pp. 34–38).
 If the pages are not within a range, simply use a comma to indicate the disparate pages (pp. 45, 72).